voldien/VDEngine/README.md

 make
 make install
 ```
-This will install the header in order develop game with as well the shared library.
+This will install the headers in order develop game with as well the shared library.